sighupio/fury-kubernetes-monitoring/examples/serviceMonitor/README.md

 6. Run `make deploy` to deploy app and it service monitor on your cluster.

-7. When app's pod status become Ready, make some HTTP GET requests to generate metrics, but first, to access application from localhost run:
+7. When app's pod status become Ready, make some HTTP GET requests to generate metrics.
+For this purpose first port-forward your app to access it from localhost:

-`$ kubectl proxy &`
+`$ kubectl port-forward svc/example-app 8080`

 Then you can use curl to make requests: